-The Boris Nemtsov Foundation for Freedom (Bonn, Germany), the WOT Foundation (Warsaw, Poland), and the Friedrich Naumann Foundation for Freedom, Office in Russia (Moscow, Russia) are organising Boris Nemtsov Forum 2019 held on October 9-10, 2019 in Warsaw.
+The Boris Nemtsov Foundation for Freedom (Bonn, Germany) and the Friedrich Naumann Foundation for Freedom, Office in Russia (Moscow, Russia) are organising Boris Nemtsov Forum 2019 held on October 9-10, 2019 in Warsaw.

 The Boris Nemtsov Forum is one of the leading conferences which bring together Russian, European and American politicians, activists, intellectuals and journalists who share liberal values and have a strong interest in facilitating dialogue between global-minded Russians and Europeans.
 The Forum pays tribute to the legacy of Boris Nemtsov, former first Deputy Prime Minister of the Russian government and opposition leader, killed in 2015.

 This year’s Forum discusses major fears which prevail in the Russian domestic policy, relations with neighbours and Russian-European dialogue.
 The Forum’s agenda includes two plenary sessions and nine panel discussions on the most pressing issues related to Russia.

 Fear has become a defining factor of Russian social and political reality, and fear defines the relationship between Russia and her neighbours.
 While fear as perception of anticipated danger can sharpen one’s senses it also oversimplifies disparities, boosts stereotypes and distorts sober analysis of reality.
 In the memory of Boris Nemtsov the 4th Boris Nemtsov Forum gives young independent activists and aфcademics from Russia a voice, to discuss perspectives of a liberal democratic future and overcoming fear, together with European participants.
 Warsaw is the venue for 2019 to support independent civil society links between Russian, Polish and other European citizens at times where official dialogue has been eaten by (sometimes founded) fear.